fukata/network-latest-posts/readme.txt

 * @excerpt_trail      : Set the type of trail you want to append to the excerpts: text, image.
 The text will be _more_, the image is inside the plugin's img directory and it's called excerpt_trail.png
 * @full_meta          : Display the date and the author of the post, for the date/time each blog time format will be used
 * @sort_by_date       : Sorting capabilities, this will take all posts found (regardless their blogs) and sort them in order of recency, putting newest first
+* @sort_by_blog       : Sort by blog ID
-* @sorting_order      : Specify the sorting order: 'newer' means from newest to oldest posts, 'older' means from oldest to newest
+* @sorting_order      : Specify the sorting order: 'newer' means from newest to oldest posts, 'older' means from oldest to newest. asc/desc are used when blog ID is true
 * @sorting_limit      : Limit the number of posts to display.
 Ex: 5 means display 5 posts from all those found (even if 20 were found, only 5 will be displayed)
 * @post_status        : Specify the status of the posts you want to display: publish, new, pending, draft, auto-draft, future, private, inherit, trash
 * @css_style          : Use a custom CSS style instead of the one included by default, useful if you want to customize the front-end display: filename (without extension), this file must be located where your active theme CSS style is located, this parameter should be used only once by page (it will affect all shorcodes/widgets included in that page)